Big Wall Episode #7 - Knots

 Here is the most common knot in climbing.
 Tie it with a bight and clip it to the anchor and the rope is fixed and ready to ascend.
 Do a follow-through to tie the rope to your harness.
 You can join two ends together in a bend, called a flemish, but it's rarely done in big walling because EDK or fisherman's knot is used.
 If you double up the strands as you tie it, you can get bunny ears or the super 8, building redundancy into the knot.
 The figure 8 can be difficult to untie if you keep taking whippers on it, but just hauling or ascending usually doesn't require a hammer and your teeth to undo it.

 This is the easiest to untie but also the easiest to slip.
 These shouldn't be used without doing something with the tail that helps lock it solid like a smith lock or Yosemite finish.
+(Note: the video called it a "scott's lock" and it is actually a "smith lock" that we demo.
 You also can't ring load it, pulling on the loop itself, or it comes undone.
 You do not join two ropes this way.
 This can be such a great tool in your toolbox but if you don't learn it really well, you can 100% get up walls just using Figure of 8s instead of these.

 This is a great midline knot.
 It's also easy to untie and therefore unties itself easy enough that you don't want it right on the end of a rope.
 But if you plan on tying something in the middle of a rope, whether a bag or a person, this is bomber and it doesn't deform regardless of which direction you pull it.
 This is most commonly found to isolate a core shot, or damaged section, of rope, like on a fixed line that you have to rappel or ascend.
 In theory, you could use it as a bend and join two ropes but it isn't super secure requiring long tails and has no advantage over the EDK.